viblo/pymunk/docs/src/overview.rst

 What you see on the screen doesn't necessarily have to be exactly the same shape as the actual physics object.
 Usually the shape used for collision detection (and other physics simulation) is much simplified version of what is drawn on the screen.
-Even high end AAA games separate the collision shape from what is drawn on screen.
+Even high-end AAA games separate the collision shape from what is drawn on screen.

-There are a number of reasons why its good to separate the collision shape and what is drawn.
+There are a number of reasons why it's good to separate the collision shape and what is drawn.

 * Using simpler collision shapes are faster.
 So if you have a very complicated object, for example a pine tree, maybe it can make sense to simplify its collision shape to a triangle for performance.
 * Using a simpler collision shape make the simulation better.
-Lets say you have a floor made of stone with a small crack in the middle.
+Let's say you have a floor made of stone with a small crack in the middle.
 If you drag a box over this floor it will get stuck on the crack.
 But if you simplify the floor to just a plane you avoid having to worry about stuff getting stuck in the crack.
 * Making the collision shape smaller (or bigger) than the actual object makes gameplay better.
-Lets say you have a player controlled ship in a shoot-em-up type game.
-Many times it will feel more fun to play if you make the collision shape a little bit smaller compared to what it should be based on how it looks.
+Let's say you have a player controlled ship in a shoot-em-up type game.
+Many times it will feel more fun to play if you make the collision shape a little smaller compared to what it should be based on how it looks.

 You can see an example of this in the :ref:`using_sprites.py` example included in Pymunk.
 There the physics shape is a triangle, but what is drawn is 3 boxes in a pyramid with a snake on top.
 Another example is in the :ref:`platformer.py` example, where the player is drawn as a girl in red and gray.
-However the physics shape is just a couple of circle shapes on top of each other.
+However, the physics shape is just a couple of circle shapes on top of each other.

 Center of gravity